numpy/numpy/doc/neps/nep-0028-deprecation_policy.rst

      months prior to our planned release date or oldest that supports the minimum Python version (whichever is higher)

+   The minimum supported version of ``CPython`` will be set to ``python_requires`` in ``setup`` and all supported versions of Python will be in the test matrix and have binary artifacts built for releases.

-   We will bump the minimum Python and numpy versions as we can on every minor and major release, but never on a patch release.
+   We will bump the minimum Python and NumPy versions as we can on every minor and major release, but never on a patch release.

-For other dependencies, adopt similar time windows of the same length or shorter than 24 months.
+For other dependencies, adopt similar time windows 24 months shorter.

 Backward compatibility